cakephp/upgrade/README.md

 # CakePHP Upgrade tool

-A tool for upgrading from 2.x CakePHP code to 3.x
+Upgrade tools for CakePHP meant to facilitate migrating from one version of the framework to another

 # Behold

 ```
 -> src/Console/cake upgrade
-A shell to help automate upgrading from CakePHP 3.0 to 2.x.
+A shell to help automate upgrading from CakePHP 2.x to 3.x.
 Be sure to
 have a backup of your application before running these commands.